History of St. Michael Orthodox Church

 The Future of St. Michael Orthodox Church

 Currently our church is at the beginning of a journey of growth.
-Eventually, the community is projected to reach a level where a full time priest will be able to perform the service on a regular basis, as well as live in the area close to his community.
+Eventually, the community is projected to reach a level where a full time priest will be able to live in the area close to his community.
 At that point, we would look towards constructing a church building.
 Until then, we are blessed we a good starting point at our current location (see our address and contact information below).